kzssc/ac-cv/index.md

 - University of Warwick MA Dissertation Conference

 __“Should there be a right to Euthanasia?
 A case against Velleman”__

+`May 2016`
-- University of Essex Annual Government Student Conference `May 2016`
+- University of Essex Annual Government Student Conference

 ## Administration and Organisation

 `July 2021`
 __Conference Co-Organiser, Universitat Pompeu Fabra__
 - Justice at Work

-`now`
+`2021-`
 __Contemporary Political Theory, online__
 - cross-institution

 ## For General Public
-`2019`
+`Summer 2019`
 [Seminar at 706 Guangzhou on Suﬃcientarianism and Distributive Justice in 2020](https://mp.weixin.qq.com/s/5xxvQSQIhDXUpSA72_xzdA)